The Far Ultraviolet Background: The Exosphere

-We set $h=10^3\,$km and display $L_\beta$ as a function of the satellite zenith angle (Figure~\ref{fig:Exosphere_Geometry}).
-We see that our simple single-scattering model there is no Ly$\beta$ at zenith.
+In Figure~\ref{fig:Exosphere_Geometry} we display $L_{2\gamma}$ as a function of the satellite zenith angle.
+We see that in our simple single-scattering model there is no two-photon emission at zenith.
 However, there is evidence of Ly$\beta$ photons in the shadow cylinder.
-The evidence comes in the form of O~I $\lambda\,$1302-1306\,\AA\ triplet seen by HST.
-This triplet is a result of Bowen fluorescence of O~I powered by Ly$\beta$ photons (\S\ref{sec:Thermosphere_Appendix}).
-We conclude that there is some two-photon decay in the thermosphere above HST altitude.
-We make the simplistic assumption that the scattered photons ``fill up the trough" in Figure~\ref{fig:Exosphere_Geometry}.
-If so, the mean value for Ly$\beta$ brightness in the night sky above 1,000\,km is $\approx 2\,R$ -- consistent with the upper limits from STP~78-1 and EURD observations (\S\ref{sec:Thermosphere_Appendix}).
+First, the upward looking Ly$\beta$+OI (\S\ref{sec:LowEarthMissions}) is substantial, $\approx 8\,R$.
+Next, O~I $\lambda\,$1304\,\AA\ triplet is seen by HST at local midnight.
+This bright line is a result of Bowen fluorescence of O~I powered by Ly$\beta$ photons (\S\ref{sec:Thermosphere_Appendix}).
+Clearly, Ly$\beta$ must be scattered into the shadow cylinder.

-The excited H atoms in the 2s state which are exposed to sunlight will suffer from solar H$\alpha$ pumping (Equation~\ref{eq:RHalpha}).
-However, the two-photon decays that matter for observations at satellite midnight arise primarily by H atoms in the shadow cylinder.
-If so, solar H$\alpha$ pumping is not relevant.
-In summary, we suggest that, at zenith (anti-sun) and in Earth's shadow, $L_\beta\approx 2\,R$.
-The two-photon decay rate is then $\eta_{H\alpha}L_\beta\approx 0.27\,R$.
-The corresponding two-photon emission in the GALEX\ band is 23\,CU.
+We make the simplistic assumption that the scattered photons ``fill up the trough" in Figure~\ref{fig:Exosphere_Geometry}. \GALEX\ observations were conducted for less than a quarter of the orbit.
+Thus the observing window is $z<45^\circ$.
+The mean model brightness over this window is $0.4\,R$ which corresponds to 34\,CU.